 External beam radiation therapy.
 EBRT is often combined with brachytherapy to keep advanced cervical cancer from coming back.
 The radiation is given from a machine outside your body in short bursts once a day, 5 days a week, for 5 to 6 weeks.

-These side effects should go away once you finish treatment.
+These side effects usually go away once you finish treatment.

 In “chemo,” drugs are used to kill or slow the growth of cervical cancer cells.
 You'll usually get chemo through an IV.

-For cervical cancer, doctors often give chemo with radiation, called chemoradiotherapy.
+For cervical cancer, doctors often give chemo with radiation, called chemoradiation.
 Adding chemo makes the radiation work better.
 You might also get chemotherapy if your cancer has spread.

 The side effects from chemotherapy depend on which drugs you take, but can include: